Skip to main content

 Referencing old data to make a new plan

 Creating change with employee experience data doesn’t have to be time-consuming or costly.
 Of course, you can run new employee experience surveys to gauge where your employees are.
-But you can also look at historical data to inform how employee sentiment has evolved up to this point and explore why employees feel this way.
+However, you can also look at historical data to learn how employee sentiment has evolved up to this point and explore why employees feel this way.

 Learn about how to use onboarding data to inform your employee experience